-As a result, during the three months ended March 31, 2024, we have experienced delays in the delivery of raw materials to, and finished goods from, our manufacturers in Jordan and elsewhere, as well as rising ocean freight rates and shipping costs.
-Although we have not yet experienced a material disruption to our supply chain or a material increase in costs, and have sought alternative ways to ship raw materials and receive inventory, such as selecting new vessel routes, alternative ports and using air freight from time to time, we expect that if there are continued or increased hostilities in the Middle East, there could be continued increases in shipping times and ocean and air freight rates, as well as other impacts to our supply chain, which could adversely affect our financial condition and results of operations.
+As a result of ongoing conflict and violence in the Middle East, there have been disruptions in commercial shipping transiting the Red Sea.
+Global ocean freight traffic has also generally been impacted, resulting in shipping delays and increased freight costs.
+As a result, during the three months ended June 30, 2024, we have experienced delays in the delivery of raw materials to, and finished goods from, our manufacturers in Jordan and elsewhere, as well as rising ocean freight rates and shipping costs.
+Although we have not yet experienced a material disruption to our supply chain or a material increase in costs, and have sought alternative ways to ship raw materials and receive inventory, such as selecting new vessel routes, alternative ports, using air freight from time to time and pre-negotiating ocean freight shipping rates, we expect that if there are continued or increased hostilities in the Middle East, there could be continued increases in shipping times and ocean and air freight rates, as well as other impacts to our supply chain, which could adversely affect our financial condition and results of operations.
 See Item 1A.
-"Risk Factors-Risks Related To Our Business-Shipping is a critical part of our business and changes in, or disruptions to, our shipping arrangements have in the past and may in the future adversely affect our business, financial condition and results of operations" and "- Our reliance on a limited number of third-party suppliers to provide materials for and produce our products could cause problems in our supply chain and subject us to additional risks."
+"Risk Factors-Risks Related To Our Business-Shipping is a critical part of our business and changes in, or disruptions to, our shipping arrangements have in the past and may in the future adversely affect our business, financial condition and results of operations" and "-Our reliance on a limited number of third-party suppliers to provide materials for and produce our products could cause problems in our supply chain and subject us to additional risks."